vovoka-path/vovoka-path/README.md

 <h3 align="center">My CV: <a href="https://vovoka.space/">vovoka.space</a>.</h3>

 <p align="center">Hi!
 Now I open to work and in search of a great company.
-I want to make money for you.
-Where are you, my best employer?</p>
+I want to make money for you.</p>

 ***